rjodinchr/ninja-to-soong/README.md

 # Supported projects

+Supported projects are not supposed to work with any version of the project/Android.
+They have been tested with the project version in the corresponding `checkout.sh` script (used in continuous integration) & Android top-of-tree (not publicly available) at the time of submission/update of the `checkout.sh` script.

+For any other version, supported projects are expected to work, but might require slight changes.

 | Project | Ninja Generator | Targets |
 |-|-|-|
 | [angle](https://github.com/google/angle) (WIP) | `GN` | `libEGL_angle.so`, `libGLESv2_angle.so`, `libGLESv1_CM_angle.so` |